-Talent Development and Retention.
-A core strength is that our senior executives average over 30years with the Company, and many employees have been with Primerica for over 20 years.
+Talent Development.
+A core strength is that our senior executives average over 30 years with the Company, and many employees have been with Primerica for over 20 years.
 The result of this longevity and loyalty is that many of our long-term executives and employees will reach retirement age over the coming years.
-Management is focused on enhancing succession planning and talent pipeline identification and development both through the hiring of external talent and the adoption of new internal programs that focus on performance management and employee development.
-The Corporate Governance Committee has responsibility for oversight of our talent development and retention programs.
+Executive management continues to be focused on enhancing succession planning and talent pipeline identification and development both through the hiring of external talent and the adoption of new internal programs.
+The Corporate Governance Committee has responsibility for oversight of our talent development.
 The Corporate Governance Committee meets regularly with our Chief Administrative Officer and endeavors to interact regularly with rising talent.

 Compensation and Total Rewards.
 Primerica's compensation philosophy is designed to attract, retain and motivate highly competent employees at all levels through compensation programs and practices.
-The Company strives for a pay for performance culture with a combination of individual and Company performance as factors in determining total rewards.
-Approximately 350 of our employees participate in an annual incentive program that reflects both corporate performance and individual achievement.
+Approximately 360 of our employees participate in an annual incentive program that reflects both corporate performance and individual achievement.
 Incentive awards to officers are paid in both cash and equity (with a higher proportion being paid in equity for higher level officers) while Assistant Vice Presidents receive all of their incentive awards in cash.
 Employees below the level of Assistant Vice President are eligible for cash bonuses based on individual performance.

-Among other things, our employee benefits package includes health and dental insurance, various paid-leave options, parental leave, in-office doctors' visits, a robust employee assistance program, and a 401(k) retirement savings plan with a generous company match.
-Although the Company was exempt from coverage under the Family First Coronavirus Response Act because we have more than 500 employees, in 2020 and 2021 we offered a special paid sick leave policy that provided new sick leave benefits (in addition to our pre-existing policies) regarding planned and unplanned time off and short-term disability benefits.
+Among other things, our employee benefits package includes health and dental insurance, various paid-leave options, parental leave, a robust employee assistance program, and a 401(k) retirement savings plan with a generous company match.

 Employee Engagement and Wellness.
-Employees are highly satisfied at Primerica, as evidenced by our employee retention rate in 2021 of 89%.
-Further, from 2019 through 2021, we were recognized by Forbes as a Best Employer for Women, and we were named to the Bloomberg Gender Equality Index from 2020 through 2022.
-We were also recognized as a regional "Top Workplace" by the Atlanta Journal-Constitution for nine consecutive years from 2014 to 2022 with the most recent recognition being confirmed in mid-December 2021.
-In 2021 and 2022, we were nationally recognized as a "Top Workplace USA" by the employee engagement service partner that conducted the regional survey.
+Employees are highly satisfied at Primerica, as evidenced by our employee retention rate in 2022 of 87%.
+Further, from 2019 through 2022, we were recognized by Forbes as a Best Employer for Women, and we were named to the Bloomberg Gender Equality Index from 2020 through 2022.
+We were also recognized as a regional "Top Workplace" by the Atlanta Journal-Constitution for nine consecutive years from 2014 to 2022.
+In 2021, 2022 and 2023, we were nationally recognized as a "Top Workplace USA" by the employee engagement service partner that conducted the regional survey.
 In order to monitor employee satisfaction, we conduct annual employee surveys and provide detailed results to managers and our Board of Directors.
 Changes to policies, programs, and benefits packages are made based on this feedback.
-In addition, each year we hold a series of town hall meetings at our Georgia headquarters and our Canadian head office during which all employees hear Company updates and have the opportunity to ask questions of senior management.
-Since March 2020, our Chief Executive Officer has shared a regular video message with all employees and held a company-wide virtual Town Hall meeting with all employees.
+In addition, each year we hold a series of town hall meetings at our U.S. headquarters in Duluth, Georgia and our Canadian head office in Mississauga, Ontario during which employees hear updates on the Company's performance and strategic direction, as well as information on benefits enhancements, policy changes, and other workplace topics.
+Employees have the opportunity to ask questions of senior management and are encouraged to raise issues of concern and offer suggestions for improvement.